Martin-Seysen/order_monster/README.rst

 ---------------------------

-After installing the required external packages you may simply clone this repo to you local computer and run:
+After installing the required external packages you may simply clone this repo to your local computer and run:

 .. code-block::